-E.4.20.2.
+4.20.2.
 RECOMMENDED ALTERNATIVE

 A Biological Assessment of Threatened and Endangered Species (BATES) has been prepared to address impacts to Federally listed threatened and endangered species or designated critical habitat (See Appendix C).
 It contains a thorough review of potential impacts to species listed in Table 4 (section 3.07).
-This document will be coordinated with the USFWS and NMFS during the public review period.
-In 2008, the USFWS issued a Biological Opinion to address the project's effects on nesting loggerhead sea turtles and leatherback sea turtles, non-breeding piping plover, and designated critical habitat for the piping plover (Appendix D).
-The USFWS reserves the right to issue an updated BO during the Pre-Construction Engineering and Design (PED) phase.
+This document has been coordinated with the USFWS and NMFS during the public review period.
+The USFWS issued a Biological Opinion to address the project's effects on nesting loggerhead sea turtles and leatherback sea turtles, non-breeding piping plover, and designated critical habitat for the piping plover (Appendix D).